Universal interface fluctuations in the contact process: Summary and Conclusions

 We have presented a detailed analysis of the statistics of the local front fluctuations and that of $C_1$ to provide the additional, missing information needed to fully characterize the DP (or CP) universality class in all the physical dimensions below the upper critical one.

-We have found that the PDF of the local fluctuations of the front does not follow any previously reported behavior (e.g., GOE-TW or Gaussian,) instead exhibiting a strong dependence with the dimensionality of the system.
+We have found that the PDF of the local fluctuations of the front does not follow any previously reported behavior (e.g., GOE-TW or Gaussian) instead exhibiting a strong dependence with the dimensionality of the system.
+There is an unexpected change of shape between the distribution for $d=1$ and those for $d=2,3$, with a change of sign of both skewness and kurtosis.

 The front covariance exhibits a similar qualitative behavior when the dimension of the system changes, but its quantitative behavior is certainly different, again strongly dependent on the dimensionality of the system.
 In particular we have found that the covariance of the 1D fronts mimics that of the $\mathrm{Airy}_1$ process with high accuracy (of about $3\%$), but we have been unable to associate known analytical functional forms in any other of the simulated dimensions.